setmy-info/java-low-io/src/site/markdown/DISCUSS.md

 the implementation and setup of custom communication protocols, particularly for networked environments and device
 interactions (e.g., serial ports, proprietary network protocols).

-A library for building and setting up I/O (read/write, send/receive) protocols, tailored for custom, non-standard,
-proprietary, domain-, and vendor-specific protocol implementations while being loosely coupled from data structures to transfer.
+A library for building and setting up I/O (read/write, send/receive) protocols, tailored for custom, non-standard, proprietary, domain-, and vendor-specific protocol implementations, while remaining loosely coupled from the data structures being transferred (at least built and set up separately).

 ## Background: Why is this Needed?